Middle School Teachers Alan Perkel

 Intermediate/Middle School Core Team

 Liz earned her doctorate in Special Ed. (her dissertation investigated the impact of theatre-based reading interventions on reading comprehension at the middle school level—wow!); MS in Environmental Science from Johns Hopkins; & BA in Theater from Ohio Wesleyan.
 She takes pride in her eclectic background & finds it serves her well in her interdisciplinary approach to education.
-A certified special education teacher, Liz previously worked with students on the autism spectrum at the Temple Grandin School in CO, & has taught just about every subject in her 20+ years as an educator.
+A certified special education teacher, Dr. Liz previously worked at the Temple Grandin School in CO, & has taught just about every subject in her 20+ years as an educator.
+Dr. Liz has been part of the JGS team since 2014.

 Sandee Levine, BS, MAMath & Humanities

 After obtaining a bachelor’s in marketing, Sandee worked in commercial real estate.
 Five years later, she realized that she wanted to work with children & help them to be as impassioned about learning as she is!
 She went on to earn her post-baccalaureate and master’s degrees in Curriculum & Instruction.
 Sandee has now been an educator for over 20 years.
 Prior to joining JGS in 2015, as a public school math specialist, Sandee helped improve the skills of students labeled “at-risk.”
 She has also created & conducted seminars for teachers to help them discover new and innovative ways to reach all students.